Oriolrt/SIDTD_Dataset/code_examples/README.md

 # Train Models

-The script __train.py__ train a model on the training partitions and save it in the _location_ folder.
+The script __train.py__ train a model on the training partitions and save it in the trained_models folder.

 # Test Models